luminosuslight/latency-test/README.md

 ### Goal

 Reducing the time between a sound and a DMX value being sent while using the [Sound2Light Tool](https://github.com/ETCLabs/Sound2Light) together with an Eos Console.
+The goal is to get from [216 ms](sound_examples/delay_216ms.wav) to something like [40 ms](sound_examples/delay_40ms.wav) (click the numbers to hear the latency).

 To be able to better optimize the latency of the the involved QAudioInput, a minimal working example was created that allows to measure the time between a sound and receiving a value from QAudioInput.

 ### Measurement Procedure